Course Information and FAQ:

 Should I prepare for insects?
 We experience very few to no mosquitoes and no black flies.
 You may encounter ticks in the open fields, and chiggers in tall grass if you choose to wander off trail (which is a good reason not to), and a few deer flies in low moist areas.
 If any of these challenges are new for you, let us know and we will do our best to orient you.
 No exposure to at least some insects in southern Ohio is not a realistic expectation for outdoor field work.
 During every field trip there will inevitably be a few ticks found crawling up some of our registrants’ legs.
 If you see them, they are not a problem.
 Just brush them off.
 It’s the ones you don’t see that might pose a problem.
 Since we DO have deer ticks in southern Ohio, please read below.

 A Special Note on Ticks.
 We will be orienting everyone to ticks in order to minimize exposure to disease which can be carried to you by deer ticks, an exposure which is unlikely but possible.
-WE HIGHLY RECOMMEND THE USE OF ROSE GERANIUM OIL ON YOUR LEGS AND PANTS which has proved to be a good deterrent.
+WE RECOMMEND CONSIDERING THE USE OF ROSE GERANIUM OIL ON YOUR LEGS AND PANTS which so far seems to be a good deterrent.
 We also recommend a good tick check at night before or after showering.
 If you have a partner, use him or her to do the ‘primate thing.”
 If you don’t, employ a mirror and don’t forget to check your hairline.

 - Pain areas: in the joints or muscles